Atlas CMS

 200OK — request succeeded.

-400Bad Request — malformed parameters (e.g. invalid cursor, page out of range).
+400Bad Request — malformed parameters (e.g. invalid cursor, page out of range) or validation error.

 404Not Found — entry, page, or media file does not exist, or belongs to a different workspace.